OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Subscriptions.md

 !!! info "Note"

-    All of a user's subscriptions are displayed in **User management**.
+    All of a users subscriptions are displayed in **User management**.
 They can also be deleted there by user administrators.